RichardKelley/dendron/docs/1_tutorial_seq.md

 chat_node.set_output_processor(str_to_chat)
 ```

 So far this is identical to our previous chat system.
-But in this case we need to connect the output of our `chat_node` with the input of our `speech_node`.
+But now we need to connect the output of our `chat_node` with the input of our `speech_node`.
 Having them communicate this information directly would violate the design constraint of behavior trees, so instead we'll have them communicate via their shared blackboard.
 Setting a blackboard is a side effecting operation, and post-tick functions are generally a good place to perform node operations that are partly or entirely used for their side effects, so we'll define a function `set_next_speech` and add it as a post-tick function for `chat_node`:

 ```python linenums="1"
 def set_next_speech(self):